 “Come March of 2020 when the world had ended, I was just bored out of my mind with online school.
 And one day running really clicked and just became a lot more fun than it had been.
 The rest of my junior year of high school and into my entire senior year of high school, I just ran by myself,” says rising Mountaineer sophomore Jack Breezley, a member of Western’s trail running team.

 Breezley, a Recreation and Outdoor Education (ROE) major, came to Western to train and compete with the team.
-During the winter, he also races for Western’s ski mountaineering team, which he describes as essentially the winterized version of trail running.
-Unlike a lot of other trail runners, Breezley never ran competitively in high school on the track or cross-country teams before making the switch to the trail.
+During the winter, he races for Western’s ski mountaineering team —which he describes as essentially the winterized version of trail running.
+Unlike many trail runners, Breezley never ran competitively in high school on the track or cross-country teams before turning to the trail.

 “Over Covid, I just started running again for cross training and fell in love with it all over again,” adds Benney, who previously competed for Western’s Nordic team.
 Nordic skiing in particular sees a large amount of athlete crossover with the trail running squad.

 This summer, Benney is focusing on the shorter courses, noting that a 50-mile course she ran last year was especially tough on her body — so she’s sticking to the short courses for the time being.